Achievable logoAchievable logo

 • Investment advisers

-The NYSE only trades stocks that are “listed” on the exchange.
-To be listed, issuers must meet certain characteristics, like market capitalization and minimum numbers of shareholders.
-You don’t need to know these listing requirements, but you should be aware that only the largest companies with the most actively traded stocks are traded on the NYSE.
+The NYSE trades only stocks that are “listed” on the exchange.
+To be listed, issuers must meet certain characteristics, such as market capitalization and a minimum number of shareholders.
+You don’t need to memorize the listing requirements, but you should know the practical takeaway: the NYSE generally lists larger companies with more actively traded stocks.

 Definitions